systemd/systemd/docs/PORTABLE_SERVICES.md

 having to include everything each time, with the layering happening only at runtime.
 The `--extension` parameter of `portablectl` can be used to specify as many upper layers as desired.
-On top of the requirements listed in the previous section, the following must be also be observed.
+On top of the requirements listed in the previous section, the following must be also be observed:

-1. The base/OS image must contain an os-release file, either in `/etc/os-release` or `/usr/lib/os-release`.
-The file should follow the standard format.
+1. The base/OS image must contain an `os-release file`, either in `/etc/os-release` or `/usr/lib/os-release`, in the standard format.

 2. The upper extension(s) image(s) must contain an extension-release file in `/usr/lib/extension-release.d/`, with an `ID=` and `SYSEXT_LEVEL=`/`VERSION_ID=`